Basic Agricultural Study

 Relation between dry basis and wet basis

 Problem no. 1: 2000 kg of freshly harvested paddy with a moisture content of 25% (dry basis) i dried to a moisture content of 12% (db).
-Determine the final weight of paddy after dry.
+Determine the final weight of the paddy after dry.

 Solution: